Glifaa is governed according to by-laws adopted by the membership.

 ARTICLE I: Name

-The name of the organization shall be glifaa, hereafter referred to as “the organization”.
+The name of the organization shall be glifaa, all lowercase except where standard rules of American English grammar require capitalization, hereafter referred to as “the organization”.

 ARTICLE II: Purpose and Independence

 Section 1.
-The purpose of the organization is: to advocate for the full legal and social equality of lesbians, gays, bisexual, and transgender (LGBT) employees and their families in the Department of State, the U.S. Agency for International Development (USAID), the Foreign Commercial Service (FCS), the Foreign Agricultural Service (FAS), the United States Peace Corps (PC), Millennium Challenge Corporation (MCC), and all foreign affairs units of the U.S. government; to ensure that LGBT employees and their families are protected from discrimination in employment and benefits on the basis of sexual orientation and/or gender identity; to promote diversity in the U.S. government by fostering the inclusion of LGBT employees at all ranks and in all areas of the foreign affairs community; to provide LGBT employees and their families with the support and guidance they need to have fulfilling careers and lives in public service; and to support and encourage efforts by the U.S. government to advance and defend the dignity and human rights of LGBT people throughout the world.
+The purpose of the organization is: to advocate for the full legal and social equality of lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) employees and their families in the Department of State, the U.S. Agency for International Development (USAID), the Foreign Commercial Service (FCS), the Foreign Agricultural Service (FAS), the United States Peace Corps (PC), Millennium Challenge Corporation (MCC), and all foreign affairs units of the U.S. government; to ensure that LGBTQIA+ employees and their families are protected from discrimination in employment and benefits on the basis of sexual orientation and/or gender identity; to promote diversity in the U.S. government by fostering the inclusion of LGBTQIA+ employees at all ranks and in all areas of the foreign affairs community; to provide LGBTQIA+ employees and their families with the support and guidance they need to have fulfilling careers and lives in public service; and to support and encourage efforts by the U.S. government to advance and defend the dignity and human rights of LGBTQIA+ people throughout the world.

 ARTICLE III: Membership